Gary Player's Success and Achievements in Timeline

 In 2000, Golf Digest magazine ranked Gary Player as the eighth greatest golfer of all time.

-In 2002, Gary Player was voted as the second greatest global golfer of all time by a panel conducted by Golf Asia Magazine.
+In 2002, Gary Player was voted as the second greatest global golfer of all time by a panel of international media, golf magazines, and fellow professionals conducted by Golf Asia Magazine.

-2004: Record Lost in World Match Play Championship
+2004: Lost share of World Match Play Championship record

-In 2013, The Player Foundation celebrated its 30th anniversary with charity golf events, bringing the total funds raised to over US$60 million.
+In 2013, The Player Foundation celebrated its 30th anniversary with charity golf events, bringing its total funds raised to over US$60 million.

 January 2021: Awarded Presidential Medal of Freedom